Providing convenience APIs

 MapServer is server software which is able to expose datasets through various APIs.
 Examples of similar software are QGIS server, ArcGIS Server, GeoServer and pygeoapi.

-Various tools exist to write these configuration files, such as MapServer studio, GeoStyler, QGIS Bridge, up to a Visual Studio plugin to edit mapfiles.
+Various tools exist to write these configuration files, such as MapServer studio, QGIS Bridge, up to a Visual Studio plugin to edit mapfiles.

 The pyGeoDataCrawler, introduced in a previous paragraph, also has an option to generate mapfiles.
-A big advantage of this approach is the integration with existing metadata.
-GeoDataCrawler will, during mapfile generation, use the existing metadata, but also update the metadata so it includes a link to the mapserver service endpoint.
-This step enables a typical workflow of:
+A big advantage of this approach is the integration with existing metadata. pyGeoDataCrawler will, during mapfile generation, use the existing metadata, but also update the metadata so it includes a link to the MapServer service endpoint.
+This toolset enables a typical workflow of:

 • Users find a dataset in a catalogue